eduardofuncao/dotfiles/README.md

 ```
 this will take a while ⏳

-- run home-manager switch (similarly, on the first build we need to explicitly install home-manager.
+- run home-manager switch to setup user level config (similarly, on the first build we need to explicitly install home-manager.
 for the next runs, just use `home-manager switch --flake .#user@hostname)
 ```bash
 cd /etc/nixos
 nix-shell -p home-manager
 home-manager switch --flake .#eduardo@nixos
 ```

+this will take an even longer while 😴

+just `sudo reboot` your system and everything should work!

 Done 🥳